 We recommend: The menu continuously changes throughout the year but we particularly enjoyed the hand-dived scallops from a previous A la carte menu.

-Having proved extremely popular as a pop up, Koj is here to stay.
-Run by MasterChef finalist Andrew Kojima, the restaurant has a tongue-in-cheek motto #NoSushi, aiming to prove that there’s more to Japanese cuisine than raw fish.
+Having proved extremely popular as a pop up, Koj is firm favourite among foodies in Cheltenham.
+Run by MasterChef finalist Andrew Kojima, the restaurant has a tongue-in-cheek motto #NoSushi, aiming to prove that there's more to Japanese cuisine than raw fish.
 During lunch, diners can opt for flavoursome bowls of ramen or donburi bowls while in the evening there are plenty of grazing dishes to share among your party and appreciate authentic Japanese dining.
-The Koj Fried Chicken, or ‘kara-age’ as the Japanese say, is a must-order.
+The Koj Fried Chicken, or 'kara-age' as the Japanese say, is a must-order.